LucaDai/Rudy-puzzle/README.md

 # RudyPuzzle
-Some simple puzzle game to practice JavaScript :)
+Some simple puzzle games to practice JavaScript :)